 Yet, children and youth had no official platform for engagement in this process.

-Youth has been recognized as a key actor in for the implementation of the GCM by the co-facilitators, some UN agencies such as the UNICEF and also Member States.
+Youth have been recognized as key actors in the implementation of the GCM by the co-facilitators, some UN agencies such as the UNICEF and also Member States.

 We as youth and children are here to lead the way and to live the implementation and adaptation every day in our communities.